rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ><CITE>Newhampshire & Vermont almanac</CITE>
 >(*Source of information reads*: Newhampshire & Vermont ALMANAC)

-<a name="0.5.44.2">0.5.44.2</a> If the variant or archaic spellings occur in the first five words of the title proper (the first six words if the title begins with an article), record a [Variant title](/DCRMR/title/Variant-title) for the form of the title with the spacing inserted (see [1.6.X.X](/DCRMR/title/Variant-title/#1.6.X.X)).
+<a name="0.5.44.2">0.5.44.2</a> If the variant or archaic spellings occur in the first five words of the title proper (the first six words if the title begins with an article), record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation) for the form of the title with the spacing inserted (see [1.25.4.8](/DCRMR/title/Variant-title/#1.25.4.8)).

 ### 0.5.45 Initials, etc.